Convex-Dev/convex-web/src/main/resources/markdown/tutorial/lisp-guide.md

 ### Code is Data

 A key idea in Lisp is that 'Code is Data'.
 The language syntax is expressed in the data structures of the language.
-This property is known as *homoiconicity*, and is one of the features of Lisp that makes in uniquely powerful.
+This property is known as *homoiconicity*, and is one of the features of Lisp that makes it uniquely powerful.

 You can use the `eval` function to execute code that is provided as data: